jitendrapitchuka/SpringAI/README.md

 - **Configurable AI Beans**
   - `AIBeans.java`: Centralizes configuration for all AI components, making it easy to manage and extend AI features.

+- **MultiModal Features**
+  - `ImageDetectionController.java`: Detects and processes image content using AI models.
+  - `ContentDetectionController.java`: Detects and processes text or content using AI models.

+- **Tools Integration**
+  - `@Tool` in Spring AI: The `@Tool` annotation is used to define and register custom tools that can be invoked by AI models to perform specific tasks, such as fetching data or executing business logic.
+This enables seamless integration of external functionalities into AI workflows.
+  - `WeatherToolController.java`: Provides weather-related AI features and endpoints.
+  - `WeatherTool.java`: Implements the mock logic for weather tool integration.

+---

+## Notes

+- For reference on how to integrate with OpenAI, see: [danvega/spring-ai-workshop](https://github.com/danvega/spring-ai-workshop)
+- For advanced or more features like Retrieval-Augmented Generation (RAG), refer to the official Spring AI documentation.
+- This entire project is implemented using Vertex AI Gemini as the underlying model provider.